Finding Nemo (franchise): Box office performance

+Finding Nemo is the 10th highest-grossing animated franchise.

 Critical and public response

 Accolades

 Both films received universal acclaim, with the first film winning the Academy Award for Best Animated Feature.
 It was a financial blockbuster as it grossed over $921 million worldwide.
-It is the best-selling DVD of all time, with over 40 million copies sold as of 2006 and is the 2nd highest grossing G-rated movie of all time.
+It is the best-selling DVD of all time, with over 40 million copies sold as of 2006 and is the second highest grossing G-rated movie of all time.
 In 2008, the American Film Institute named it the 10th greatest American Animated film ever made during their 10 Top 10.
 It also won the award for best Animated Film at the Kansas City Film Critics Circle Awards, the Las Vegas Film Critics Society Awards, the National Board of Review Awards, the Online Film Critics Society Awards, and the Toronto Film Critics Association Awards.